gpbacay/PROJECT_H.A.R.A.Y.A/README.md

         C:\Users\Gianne Bacay\Desktop\PROJECT_H.A.R.A.Y.A\haraya.py

-3. Install the required dependencies using `pip`, the Python package manager.
-Execute the following command:
+3. Open `haraya.py` in integrated terminal and install the required dependencies using `pip`, the Python package manager.
+Execute the following command in the integrated terminal:

         pip install -r requirements.txt